 The tubing-casing annulus (TCA) shall be filled with a non-corrosive fluid or other fluid approved by the Director.
-The TCA valve shall remain closed during normal operations and the TCA pressure shall be maintained between 0 (zero) and 30 psig.
+The TCA valve shall remain closed during normal operations and the TCA pressure shall be maintained between 0 (zero) and the lesser of either 100 psi or 10 percent of the tubing pressure.